-mbarrier signalling :
+mbarrier signalling:

-Signals the arrival of the executing thread OR completion of the asynchronous copy operations initiated by the executing thread on the mbarrier object.
+Signals the arrival of the executing thread OR completion of the cp.async instruction which signals the arrive-on operation initiated by the executing thread on the mbarrier object.
 As a result of this, the pending arrival count is decremented by count.
 If the count argument is not specified, then it defaults to 1.

-mbarrier completing the current phase :
+mbarrier potentially completing the current phase: